duhdugg/preactioncms-blockext-ytvid/README.md

-# Preaction CMS Extension Block Example
+# Preaction CMS Youtube Video Extension Block

-This is an example extension block for [Preaction CMS](https://github.com/duhdugg/preaction-cms).
+This is an extension block for [Preaction CMS](https://github.com/duhdugg/preaction-cms).

 ## Installing in Preaction CMS (compile from source)